-- While issuance of Australian Carbon Credit Units (ACCUs) in Western Australia is currently low, representing around 10 per cent of national supply under the Emissions Reduction Fund (ERF), we anticipate a quick expansion in regeneration projects, with ACCU issuance likely to double in less than two years.
+- Issuance of Australian Carbon Credit Units (ACCUs) in Western Australia is currently low, representing around 10 per cent of national supply.
+However, we anticipate a quick expansion in regeneration projects, with ACCU issuance likely to double in less than two years.

-- There is a similar potential to create tens of millions of additional offsets per annum though a wider diversity of renewable energy, agriculture and vegetation management activities in Western Australia.
-Analysis indicates that Western Australia therefore has ample abatement to meet offset demand within the state, with potential to supply in excess of 80 Mt of abatement per annum.
+- Marginal abatement cost (MAC) analysis indicates that Western Australia has ample abatement to meet offset demand within the state, with potential to supply in excess of 80 Mt of abatement per annum.

 - Under a Low demand scenario (15 Mtpa of abatement), modelling suggests a carbon offset price could settle at around $15 per tonne, with considerable supply of around 5 to 6 Mtpa of abatement is available at little to no net-cost for agricultural (crop and livestock) efficiencies, should policy be designed to overcome market inefficiencies to unlock abatement opportunities.